-Learning new skills and getting good at them takes time.
+The first International Wing Chun day rule is learning new skills, and getting good at them takes time.
 Saying “I can’t” isn’t going to help your straight punch, footwork, or get your body mass behind your elbow strike.
 Have patience and push frustration aside.

 Only damage counts.
 Focused, deliberate action steeled by overwhelming intention to damage the sociopath in front of you… and his three partners surrounding you.
 You act the way you train.

 Train like your life depends on it.
-But remember that your kwoon and Wing Chun is a community.
-After or before training time, say 'hi' to new comers and stick around to chit chat for a moment after class.
+But remember that your kwoon and Wing Chun are a community.
+After or before training time, say ‘hi’ to newcomers and stick around to chit-chat for a moment after class.

 Your goal shouldn’t be to master Wing Chun.
 It should be to master each move, one step at a time.
 Do that, and mastery comes on its own.

-Take needed rest from training.
-But don't take too many days to rest either.
-Don’t train Wing Chun for one or two classes followed by a week long break.
-It will set you back and undo the hard work you've put in.
+The sixth International Wing Chun Day rule is to take needed rest from training.
+But don’t take too many days to rest either.
+Don’t train in Wing Chun for one or two classes, followed by a week-long break.
+It will set you back and undo the hard work you’ve put in.

 Unsure about what you’re doing?
 Having difficulty with a move or getting at a target?
 That’s what sifu and the instructors are for!
 They are open to your questions and want you to excel.